 Other Treadmills We Tested

-While we only have 11 treadmills listed in our article, we tried many, many more.
-In total, our team tested more than 40 machines.
-For one reason or another, those didn’t make the cut but that doesn’t mean they’re bad treadmills.
-Here are a few others we tried out:
+While we only have 11 treadmills listed in this guide, we have tried many, many more.
+In total, our team tested more than 40 machines in researching this content.
+Here are a few others we tried out but felt they just missed the cut:

 - Echelon Stride: Our team gave this machine an overall 4.3 out of 5.
 We really liked this treadmill but we wish it had some more dynamic programming.